xpack/cli-start-options-ts/README.md

 A Node.js module with an advanced framework used to implement a command line Node.js application.

-It support single shot, interractive (one instance that accepts a sequence of commands) and server like operations (multiple instances in parallel).
+It support batch (single shot, one command per invocation), interactive (one invocation that accepts a sequence of commands) and server like operations (multiple instances in parallel).

 The module exports several classes (like CliApplication, CliCommand, ...)